Last updated: July 5, 2026

 Drainage and Driveway Targets: How Much Slope Is Enough?

 Different surfaces need different grades.
-Too flat and water ponds; too steep and you get erosion or an unusable driveway.
-The table below covers the ranges most codes and field guides agree on.
+Too flat and water ponds; too steep and you get erosion or a driveway that ices over.
+The table below covers the drainage ranges most codes and field guides agree on.

 | Surface | Target grade | Why |